v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 + GitHub account ([link](https://github.com/))
 + Postman installed - either desktop or web client app ([link](https://www.postman.com/))

 __Note:__ To access some of the materials used with Postman in this hack, learners will need a Postman account.
 Free Postman cloud accounts require a login via email or a Google account.
 Additionally, Postman recommends that if you choose to use the web client, you should also download the desktop application.
-You can read more and download the web desktop client [here](https://www.postman.com/downloads/?utm_source=postman-home).
+You can read more and download the desktop client [here](https://www.postman.com/downloads/?utm_source=postman-home).

 ## Optional Components (for Challenges 05-08)
 + Dynamics/Dataverse Environment + MC4H temporary license and solution set